Shreeja-Zambare/first-steps/README.md

 # first-steps
-This is my first repository
+This is my first repository.
-author-Shreeja